Indiana Learner's Permit Checklist

 The most common documents that you can use to prove your lawful status in the United States are a United States:

 - Birth certificate (must be an original or certified copy)

 - A foreign passport with a VISA and I-94 form

 Note: Puerto Rican-born citizens must provide a birth certificate issued on or after July 1, 2010.

-The most common document that you can use to prove your residency are a computer-generated bill that reflects your name and address from a utility company, credit card, doctor, or hospital.
-The bill must be issued within 60 days of the day that you will be using I as proof of residency.
+The most common document that you can use to prove your residency is a computer-generated bill that reflects your name and address from a utility company, credit card, doctor or hospital.
+The bill must be issued within 60 days of the day that you will be using it as proof of residency.

 Agreement of financial liability

-If you are under the age of 18 when applying for a learner permit, you must have a parent or guardian sign an agreement of financial liability.
+If you are under the age of 18 when applying for a learner's permit, you must have a parent or guardian sign an agreement of financial liability.